ahmed-alzahrani/QUEST/Documentation/Weekly Updates/Team14Week3.md

 The preview card seems to work as well position and functionality wise but testing it on a some cards will be tested more generally soon.

 Julian Greppin (100899233):
+Card spacing algorithm works with all sizes of card areas.
+However, through testing, the card spacing algorithm begins to fail when the given area for cards to exist in a unity UI panel is less than 3 card widths.
+This causes unintentional additional row generation after several card additions.

+This problem has been avoided by designing card layouts to permit propper room for spacing, however a more aggressive edge case in the code has been being worked on so that even small card areas can still benifit from the spacing algorithm, should they be necessary.

 # For Each Team Member: